RadeelAhmad/eJPT-CheatSheet/README.md

 ```

 > This command can be used to upgrade your current session into a meterpreter session and if it gives you can error then don't worry you can check the new session from the `sessions` command and than load the new one.
+ - `ps aux` use this to check the running process

 ```bash
 chkrootkit -V